-5.6.3.2 Tests for Sampling Goal: Sampling within a Building > Compare measurements to threshold > Quantitative measurements > Upper tolerance limit > Unknown Distribution
+5.6.3.2 Tests for Sampling Goal: Sampling within a Building > Compare average to threshold > Show that at least some high % of the sampling area is acceptable > Use quantitative measurements from an unknown distribution

 In Figure 5.26b we see the tests VSP executes in order to make confidence statements on a percentile of the population.
 For example, the goal may be to be able to state with 95% confidence that at least 95% of the values in a population are less than the action level, and therefore the decision unit is contaminated (see Fig 3.47 for a description of the problem).
 The test is to calculate the Upper Tolerance Limit on the 95th percentile of a population and compare it to the action level.
 Note: A one-sided upper tolerance limit on the Pth percentile is identical to a one-sided upper confidence limit on a Pth percentile of the population.
 The maximum value of a data set is the non-parametric UTL.